-Rarth wears a smile betrays that summer she has in store.
-She feels insurgent forces Gathering at the core, And a spring rumour courses Through her, till the cold extreme Sleep of grove and grass is Stirred begins to dream.
+Earth wears a smile betrays

+What summer she has in store.

+She feels insurgent forces

+Gathering at the core,

+And a spring rumour courses

+Through her, till the cold extreme

+Sleep of grove and grass is

+Stirred begins to dream.